 Pooley Wines

-Pooley Wines is a three-generation family estate in Tasmania's Coal River Valley, founded in 1985 by Denis and Margaret Pooley.
-Named 2023 Winery of the Year by the Halliday Wine Companion, the estate spans 18 hectares across two vineyards and holds certification as Tasmania's first fully accredited environmentally sustainable vineyard.
+Pooley Wines is a three-generation family estate in Tasmania's Coal River Valley, founded in 1985 by Denis and Margaret Pooley as a retirement project on 16 hectares at Cooinda Vale near Richmond.
+Named 2023 Winery of the Year by the Halliday Wine Companion, the estate now spans 18 hectares across two distinct vineyards (Cooinda Vale and Butcher's Hill) and holds the distinction of being Tasmania's first fully accredited environmentally certified sustainable vineyard.
+Anna Pooley, named Australian Young Winemaker of the Year in 2010, returned as winemaker in 2013, alongside co-winemaker Justin Bubb and viticulturist Matthew Pooley.
+The cellar door operates from the heritage-listed Belmont Estate in Richmond, with the property also offering luxury accommodation at Prospect Country House.

 - First vintage released in 1989; now spans 18 hectares across two vineyards (Cooinda Vale and Butcher's Hill)